The Ruins (novel)

-The Ruins is a 2006 horror novel by American author Scott Smith, set on Mexico's Yucatan Peninsula.
+The Ruins is a 2006 horror novel by American author Scott Smith, set on Mexico's Yucatán Peninsula.
 The book fits specifically into the survival horror genre, which is marked by people doing whatever it takes to conquer their environment and stay alive.
 The novel was released on July 18, 2006 (ISBN 1-4000-4387-5).

 A film adaptation of the novel was released in the United States and Canada on April 4, 2008.